Kafka157/Camera-Capture-Image-/README.md

 This is a very simple code to capture images (especially for Camera calibration)

-You only have to install OpenCV on your environment.
+You only have to install OpenCV in your own environment.

 pip install opencv-python